Last Updated on May 28, 2023 by Ellen

 Follow these important guidelines to save money — and to get more time in front of the Sistine Chapel than tourists who are pushed through the room on organized tours.

 Buy tickets from the official source

 Don’t buy your tickets from the guy on the street corner wearing a badge that reads “Official Tour Guide.”
 He tacks on his finder’s fee.
 The Vatican does not have ‘guides’ in the street.

 Also, tour companies found in storefronts tack on their fees.
 You will pay more if you buy from anyone other than the official Vatican site.

-Don’t buy tickets for a large tour group.
-You will be herded through the museums on a time limit.
+Don’t buy tickets for a tour group.
+You will be herded through the museums on a time limit — like cattle.

-I saw large tour groups rushed through the Sistine Chapel in 10 or 15 minutes, while I got to stand there marveling at the masterpiece for nearly 90 minutes.
+I saw large tour groups rushed through the Sistine Chapel in 10 or 15 minutes, while I stood marveling at the masterpiece for nearly 90 minutes.